Library FAQs

 -

-Once you have returned your overdue item, charges will be applied to your account.
+After you have returned your overdue item, charges will be applied to your account.
 When the charges for your overdue library items exceed $25 you will be required to pay the late fees.

 Our payment options include:

-- Card payment at the library service desk in one of these branches: Baillieu, Law, Giblin Eunson, ERC and Southbank libraries
+- Card payment at the library service desk in one of these branches: Baillieu, Giblin Eunson, ERC and Southbank libraries

 Permalink: https://library.unimelb.edu.au/contact_the_library/faqs/fines/fines/how-can-i-pay-my-fines